Access to Higher Education Courses

 Access to Higher Education courses are perfect for adults without formal qualifications who are looking to do a degree.

-Are you looking to get back into education?
-Our Access courses are for students who have been out of education for a while, which means that you should be at least 19 and there is no maximum age limit.
+Are you looking to return to education?
+Our Access courses are designed for students who have been out of education for a while, and are looking to progress to a university degree.
+You'll need to be at least 19 but there is no upper age limit!
 Our Access Diplomas, available at our Medway and Maidstone campuses in Kent, will help you to acquire and develop the skills needed to study at university.
 Every year our Access students are welcomed by universities nationwide.

 At MidKent College we are very experienced at helping people make the leap into higher education with these flexible one-year courses.
 Typically, you attend over three or four days a week in term-time for up to 16 hours a week.